osvalros/work-around-backend/README.md

 This is a code repository for backend of Work Around project, that was created as solution of Hackprague 2021 challenge.

+Work Around is a platform for people who have a place of their own (flat, house, ...) and would like to try living somewhere else for a change.
+In the age of COVID, working at home has become more and more common.
+Work Around is giving people the opportunity to work around the world, having adventures while working the same remote job they did back home.

+### How it works
+Adventurer who joins this platform will give his property into the program, giving location, features, etc.
+Then they can apply for participation with this property.
+They will then fill out their preferred destinations and other preferences.
+After that, our algorithm will match that person with other adventurers who have matching interests creating a chain of house/flat swaps.
+This gives each person their next destination for temporary living.

 ### Built With

 * [Django](https://www.djangoproject.com/)